spiritedwolf/fareedfauzi.github.io/_posts/2020-04-19-malicious-doc.md

 # User execute and enable content
 Once user open the document and enable content of our malicious document, the user will be compromised.

+Take a look at below gif on how it works.

 ![//pic8.gif](https://raw.githubusercontent.com/fareedfauzi/fareedfauzi.github.io/master/assets/images/maliciousdoc/pic8.gif)

 Koadic now has take control our target user.

 # User (victim) precaution